UCTRONICS/UCTRONICS_LCD35_RPI/Troubleshooting.md

 1. Please ensure the hardware connection is normal.If the hardware connection is defective, the lcd will not work fine.

-2. Please ensure you install the LCD35 driver following the https://github.com/UCTRONICS/UCTRONICS_LCD35_RPI/blob/master/README.md if you don't install it , the lcd will not work fine.
+2. Please ensure you have installed the LCD35 driver following the https://github.com/UCTRONICS/UCTRONICS_LCD35_RPI/blob/master/README.md if you don't install it , the lcd will not work fine.